 The one constant in the law is change.
 The courts continue to interpret laws differently, and our legislatures continue to pass new laws and change existing ones.
 Rules of civil procedure, evidence, and local court rules vary from one judge to the next.
 You want a seasoned attorney focused exclusively on family law.
 One who has tried many divorce cases, has worked with complex asset divisions, has handled contested custody matters, and has been successful.
 That attorney will guide you through your divorce fluidly, efficiently, and competently.

-At Stewart Law Group, we focus exclusively on family law practice, including divorce, child custody, parenting establishment and paternity.
-100% of our practice is devoted to family law.
+At Stewart Law Group, our firm may practice in diverse areas, but our lawyers focus exclusively on one are of the law and your family law attorney practices divorce, child custody, parenting establishment and paternity.
+100% of their practice is devoted to family law.
 We have earned respect within the legal community for our trial skills, our knowledge of complex asset and property divisions, and our handling of child custody matters.
 We’ve been at this for many years, and we never lose sight of our clients’ goals and needs.

 2. Have you ever been sanctioned for an attorney ethics violation?